 David Mitchell is on perfect form here, playing into his public image with considerable skill, all the bit curmudgeonly and awkward as Mark Corrigan.
 Honestly this was genuinely funny, a lot of the typical Mitchell ranting and uptightness, but with more edge courtesy of Frankie Boyle.
 I appreciate both of their comedy styles and the blending of these styles creates something uniquely funny.
 This pilot does suffer from the ‘Family Guy Syndrome’ where it’s unclear why the family unit stays together at all considering they don’t seem to like each other all that much.
 The daughter even conditions the dog to pee on her father’s briefcase.
 It’s not something that I particularly find funny because it’s just lazy but I don’t think it drags down the pilot too much.

 That being said other than the joke about the IRA’s murder of Lord Mountbatten (the queen’s cousin) in 1979 the script was relatively tame for Frankie Boyle, a lot more of the script focused on hijinks of a Fawlty Towers style, with Felix running about stealing sweets from kids and trying to keep the stray dog they have living with them away from an inspector.
-But as I said I think that Boyle and Mitchell who both have very defined comedy styles, manage to work really well together, and for the most part you never come away thinking that anything said by Mitchell was written for it, because he delivers it all in his quick fire, ranting, the world is against me way that’s made him a household name, and made him n my opinion at least, the best panelist on Would I lie to you.
+But as I said I think that Boyle and Mitchell who both have very defined comedy styles, manage to work really well together, and for the most part you never come away thinking that anything said by Mitchell sounds disingenous, because he delivers it all in his quick fire, ranting, the world is against me way that’s made him a household name, and made him in my opinion at least, the best panelist on Would I lie to You.

-Now this might just be me, but one of the funniest lines in the script was by Chris Ramsey’s character where he says “Oh my god Ricky Gervais tweeted something really funny!” to which Felix replies “Oh no he didn’t”
+Now this might just be me, but one of the funniest lines in the script was by Chris Ramsey’s character where he says “Oh my god Ricky Gervais tweeted something really funny!” to which Felix replies “Oh no he didn’t”.
+Something about the back and forth just really tickled me.
+Another personal favourite was by Lorna Watson when describing Mitchell’s character where she says “You’ll have to excuse my husband he doesn’t know how to communicate with people at even the most basic level…he’s a writer”.
+This is funny, but also as a writer is very true.